DAOmasons/RuleBook/faqs/grantShipsFAQ.md

 ## Facilitators

 ::: details Q: What power does the Facilitator Team have?
-A: The Facilitator Team is a group of elected individuals that collectively has permission to assign yellow and red flags to Grant Ships.
-They can also initiate the Ship Ranking Vote at the end of the season and finalize the results.
+A: The Facilitator Team is a group of elected individuals that collectively has permission to assign yellow and red flags to Grant Ships and initiate fund allocations as specified by Grant Ship crews.
+They also initiate the Ship Ranking Vote at the end of the season, finalize the results and launch a new funding round.
 :::

-::: details Q: What are yellow and red flags?
+::: details Q: What is a red flags?
-A: Yellow and red flags are attestations issued by the Facilitator team.
+A: Red flags are attestations issued by the Facilitator team.
 They are included as context in a Ship’s Portfolio Report.
-Yellow flags are for rules violations such as failure to meet a reporting requirement.
-Red flags are issued to teams that have ‘abandoned the ship’ or are deemed to be operating in bad faith.
+Red flags are issued to teams that appear to have ‘abandoned the ship’ or are deemed to be operating in bad faith.
+This flag will be included as context for voters at the end of each funding round.
 :::

 ::: details Q: What are the responsibilities of the Facilitator Team?